Ellipse Based Shape Parameters edit page

 hold off

-Shape perfered orientation
+Shape preferred orientation

 Long Axis Distribution

-The most direct way to analyse shape prefered orientations are rose diagrams of the distribution of the grain long axes.
+The most direct way to analyze shape preferred orientations are rose diagrams of the distribution of the grain long axes.
 For those diagrams it is useful to weight the long axis by the grain area such that larger grains have a bigger impact on the distribution and by the aspect ratio as for grains with a small aspect ratio the long axis is not so well defined.

 numBin = 50;